ijust-repo/Judge93/docs/api_doc.md

 > **NOTE:**
 >- If response status code is **200** then the file is whether accepted or the submission progress has encountered an error.
 Error type will be returned as response's status.
->.
-ErrorTypes ==> Wrong Answer, Compile Error, Runtime Error, Restricted Function, Time Exceeded
+>- ErrorTypes ==> Wrong Answer, Compile Error, Runtime Error, Restricted Function, Time Exceeded
 >- If the sender is not a team member, response status code will be **406** and you will have errors like "You are not a member of this team".
 >- If contest_id does not exist in data base response status code will be **406** and you will have errors like "Contest does not exist!".
 >- If team_id does not exist in data base response status code will be **406** and you will have errors like "Team does not exist!".
+>.
+Files can only be submitted during the contest time otherwise response status code will be **406** and you will have errors like "Contest is not stated yet!" or "Contest is finished".
 >- If number is bigger than number of problems or it is lower than 1 the response status code will be **406** and you have errors like "Invalid problem number!".
 >- The file_type should be **py** ,**cpp** or **java** otherwise the response status code will be **406** and there will be errors like "Extension Error".